25 AI marketing tools you need to get ahead in 2025

 15. Hootsuite

-Hootsuite is a social media management platform that centralizes content scheduling, audience insights, and performance analytics.
-Its AI-driven tools help businesses optimize engagement, ensuring content is posted at the most effective times.
+Hootsuite is a social media management platform that brings scheduling, audience insights, and performance tracking into one place.
+Its AI tools help brands post at the right time, reach the right people, and get more from every piece of content.

 Best features

 Hootsuite automates post scheduling, suggests content that’ll perform best, and provides deep insights into engagement metrics.
-Its AI-powered social listening tools also help brands keep tabs on audience sentiment and competitors in real time.
+Its AI-powered social listening features also give teams a real-time view of audience sentiment and competitor activity.

 Best use cases